 Whatever the reason, sometimes when we fall into a sex rut and want to get our mojo back, we need to take things to the next level when candlelight and baths just won’t do the trick.
+If you’re searching for tips and helpful advice, know you’re not alone.
+According to the most recent search data available, how to spice up your sex life is searched for nearly 5,000 times per month.
 Thankfully, Scary Mommy’s here to help you get your head back in the game and, as the Spice Girls would say, ‘spice up your (sex) life.’
 We turned to an expert for help and got a list of super hot and steamy tips from Dr. Shannon Chavez, a licensed psychologist and certified sex therapist with 12 years of experience in the field.

 Grab a pen and some paper, it’s time to get frisky.

 1. Set a date night and start with sex.

 “Don’t wait until the end of the night for sex.
 Starting with sex will prioritize connection and can boost your mood for the evening.
 Sex can help you build up an appetite for a good dinner and release the feel good chemicals in the brain that make you feel closer and bonded to your partner.
 If you wait until after your date, you will more than likely feel full, fatigued, and not so sexual.”

 This is good advice to take before any major outing where you’ll be consuming a lot of food and your fair share of libations.
 After all, we can’t think of anything more uncomfortable than trying to enjoy shower sex, car sex, or any number of sexual positions on a belly full of steak.
 Getting frisky before a big meal will also have you giggling the night away, so there are no down sides here.